-As of September 30, 2014 and December 31, 2013, the Company had unrecognized tax benefits of approximately \$15.1 million and \$14.9 million, respectively.
-As of September 30, 2014 and December 31, 2013, the Company had unrecognized tax benefits of approximately \$4.2 million and \$5.0 million, respectively that would result in an adjustment to the Company's effective tax rate if recognized after considering the valuation allowance.
+As of June 30, 2015, the Company had \$11.7 million of unrecognized tax benefits, \$2.2 million of which would affect its effective tax rate if recognized after considering the valuation allowance.
+As of December 31, 2014, the Company had \$16.4 million of unrecognized tax benefits, \$4.8 million of which would affect its effective tax rate if recognized after considering the valuation allowance.

 Uncertain tax positions relate to the allocation of income and deductions among the Company's global entities and to the determination of the research and development tax credit.
-It is reasonably possible that over the next twelve-month period, the Company may experience other increases or decreases in its unrecognized tax benefits.
-However, it is not possible to determine either the magnitude or the range of other increases or decreases at this time.
+It is reasonably possible that over the next twelve-month period, the Company may experience increases or decreases in its unrecognized tax benefits.
+However, it is not possible to determine either the magnitude or the range of increases or decreases at this time.

 The Company recognizes interest and penalties, if any, related to uncertain tax positions in its income tax provision.
-As of September 30, 2014 and December 31, 2013, the Company had \$0.4 million and \$0.8 million, respectively, of accrued interest related to uncertain tax positions.
+As of June 30, 2015 and December 31, 2014, the Company has approximately \$0.1 million and \$0.5 million of accrued interest related to uncertain tax positions, respectively, which were recorded in long-term tax liabilities in the Condensed Consolidated Balance Sheets.